DevAwizard/Philosophers_by_anwu-yan/README.md

 - `t_dinner` creates and manages the `t_philo` structures.
 - Each `t_philo` only has access to its own state and shared mutexes.
 - This design prevents direct modification of global state from individual threads, ensuring better synchronization and avoiding race conditions.

+### 💡  My approach
+<a name="my-approach"></a>

+Imagine you’re in a restaurant… 🍽️

+- The **Restaurant** (`t_dinner`): 🏛️ This central structure manages the entire environment, including philosophers and forks.
+It maintains control over all operations, ensuring proper synchronization and resource allocation.
+- The **Waiter** (Host Thread): 🧑‍🍳 Acts as a supervisory entity, monitoring the status of each philosopher.
+The waiter ensures that philosophers adhere to the rules, preventing issues like deadlock and ensuring that each philosopher gets a chance to eat.
+- The **Diners** (`t_philo` structures): 🧑‍🎓 Represent individual philosophers who do not have autonomous control over the system.
+Instead, they operate under the directives issued by the t_dinner structure and the host thread.
+Each philosopher has attributes such as ID, state, and references to the forks they use.

+In this design, the `t_dinner` structure holds references to all `t_philo` instances, orchestrating their actions and managing resources.
+Philosophers (`t_philo`) do not have authority over the system; they perform actions as directed by the `t_dinner` structure and the host thread.
+This hierarchical control ensures organized management of resources and synchronization, effectively preventing issues like deadlock and ensuring fair resource distribution among philosophers.

 ### 📊 Flowchart
 <a name="flowchart"></a>